Updated August, 2021

 Fall Meeting of Board of directors 2021

-The fall 2020 meeting will occur in December 2020, although a date has not yet been sent.
+The fall 2021 meeting date has not been set.
 Proposals are due October 31 - this is a soft deadline for now.

 The Patrick and Anna M. Cudahy Fund is a private family foundation that supports social services, health care and human services, the arts, education and environmental issues.
 If your organization is interested in being considered for a grant, please read about our application process on the Guidelines and Application page.